0Seren/AutoSplitters/Magnetic By Nature/README.md

 LiveSplit.MagneticByNature
 =====================

-LiveSplit.MagneticByNature is a [LiveSplit](http://livesplit.org/) component for Magnetic By Nature.
+LiveSplit.MagneticByNature is a [LiveSplit](http://livesplit.org/) script for Magnetic By Nature.

 Features
 --------